anikettuli/anikettuli/README.md

   </a>
 </p>

-*   🎓 Recent graduate from the **University of Wisconsin-Madison** with a B.S. in Computer Science & Data Science.
+*   🎓 June 2025 graduate from the **University of Wisconsin-Madison** with a B.S. in Computer Science & Data Science.
 *   💻 Passionate about building scalable systems, AI-driven applications, and exploring Large Language Models (LLMs) and RAG architectures.
 *   🎮 Outside of code, I'm an avid gamer and home theater enthusiast.
 *   🔧 I enjoy tinkering with hardware, from building a custom UniFi home network to engineering a smart home security system with custom automations.